CultureHQ/paperweight/README.md

 [![Build Status](https://travis-ci.com/CultureHQ/paperweight.svg?branch=master)](https://travis-ci.com/CultureHQ/paperweight)

-An opinionated Paperclip.
-Works only for the direct image upload to S3 -> send image URL to server -> process thumbnails using ActiveJob workflow.
+An opinionated Paperclip for a specific workflow.
+Only accepts image URLs instead of uploaded files.
+The image URLs are then queued for downloading, converting, and generating thumbnails in the background using `ActiveJob`.

 ## Installation